Moley Robotics: History

 The Robotic Kitchen was launched on 6 December 2020, at GITEX technology week in Dubai.
 In January 2021, Moley Robotics exhibited at CES, presenting its multifunctional kitchen platform in detail.
-At these two exhibitions, Moley Robotics showcased strong market readiness, preparing around a dozen dishes, including various pastas, soups, risotto and low-calorie dishes.
-In total, the recipe library can fit up to 5000 meals.
+At these two exhibitions, Moley Robotics showcased strong market readiness, preparing around a dozen dishes, including various pasta, soups, risotto, and low-calorie dishes.
+In total, the recipe library can fit up to 5,000 meals.

 Robotic Kitchen

 The first Moley Kitchen line is available in two broad versions—X-kitchen and R-kitchen.

 R-kitchen includes two robotic arms and five-finger hands equipped with tactile sensors, developed in collaboration with Universal Robots and German robotic company SCHUNK, Moley's exclusive hand partner.
 SCHUNK put the robo-chef through 11 development cycles and 100,000 test operation cycles.
 These highly technological hands can pick up and interact with most kitchen equipment, such as blenders, whisks, and the hob.

 X-kitchen is an IoT cooking platform equipped with a smart fridge and storage in addition to the main cooking area.
 It includes a supported structure pre-set for future robotic module installation.
-X-kitchen can be upgraded to a fully automated robotic R model on client's request.
+X-kitchen can be upgraded to a fully automated robotic R model on the client's request.

 Moley Robotic Kitchen facilitates limited human contact during food preparation and the integrated safe UV-disinfection of the worktop and the air in the cooking zone to minimize the risk of contamination.

 Moley Robotics captures, with an integrated 3D camera and wired glove, the entire work of a human chef and upload it into a database.
-The chef's actions are translated into digital movements using gesture recognition algorithms created in collaboration with Stanford University and Carnegie Mellon University professors.
+The chef's actions are translated into digital movements using gesture recognition algorithms.
 Later, The Robotic Kitchen reproduces the whole sequence of actions to cook an identical meal from scratch.

 Moley Robotics introduced a recipe creator tool to add new meals to its culinary library.
 The first recipe learned by Moley Robotic Kitchen was a crab bisque created by the renowned chef Tim Anderson, the winner of 2011's MasterChef UK competition, restaurateur and author of several cookbooks.
 Renowned chefs, like Tim Anderson, James Taylor, Andrew Clarke, Toni Tovanen, Ivan and Sergei Berezutskiy, Nicole Pisani, develop recipes for Moley Robotics culinary library.